Eastern District of Taipei: Eastern District vs. Western District

 Historically, the Eastern District was not the downtown area of Taipei City.
-The area was largely wilderness under the rule of the Qing Dynasty and Japanese.
-The development of ZhongXiao East Road after the 1960s and the development of the MRT led to the rapid transformation of the Eastern District into a major central business district of not only Taipei, but the whole of Taiwan, much like the areas in front of Taipei Main Station and Ximending, back in their prime.
+The area was largely wilderness under the rule of the Qing dynasty and Japanese.
+The development of Zhongxiao East Road after the 1960s and the development of the Taipei Metro led to the rapid transformation of the Eastern District into a major central business district of not only Taipei, but the whole of Taiwan, much like the areas in front of Taipei Main Station and Ximending, back in their prime.

 In contrast to the Eastern District, which is the present-day financial district of Taipei, the Western District primarily consists of administrative buildings for the Central Government.

 Development

 The rise of the Eastern District as the business district of Taipei only occurred in the last decade.
-The development of Taipei during the Qing Dynasty was limited to the area of Taipei Prefecture (bordered by Zhonghua Rd., Zhongshan S. Rd., Aiguo W. Rd. and Zhongxiao W. Rd.).
-During Japanese rule, the development of a downtown was only extended eastward to the Horikawa Drainage Channel (present day Xinsheng North and South Roads).
+The development of Taipei during the Qing dynasty was limited to the area of Taipei Prefecture (bordered by Zhonghua Rd., Zhongshan S. Rd., Aiguo W. Rd. and Zhongxiao W. Rd.).
+During Japanese rule, the development of a downtown was only extended eastward to the Horikawa Drainage Channel (present day Xinsheng Road).

 The situation changed in the early 1940s when the Kuomintang retreated to Taiwan with 2 million people.
 After that, because many colleges and universities were located in Taipei City and its suburbs, people from central or southern Taiwan came to Taipei to study or work.
 These factors lead to a sharp increase in population, causing overpopulation in the Western District.
-Furthermore, the Danshui River hindered the expansion of Taipei City to develop in a westerly direction.
+Furthermore, the Tamsui River hindered the expansion of Taipei City to develop in a westerly direction.
 These factors resulted in the development of Eastern District.

 When jurisdiction of Taipei City changed to the central government in 1967, in order to allow mass development of the city, the city government launched the first four-year public construction project and constructed the main thoroughfares to the suburbs.
 Zhongxiao E. Rd. was the main thoroughfare leading to the Eastern District.
 The construction of Zhongxiao E. Rd.
 Sections 3 and onward led to the rise of the Eastern District developments.
 These factors led to the Eastern District overtaking the Western District as the new business center of Taipei.
 The development of the Xinyi Planned District and the opening of the MRT Wenshan Line and MRT Nangang Line rapidly boosted the development of the Eastern District.